ericwbailey/ericwbailey.website/source/published/contrast-color-is-a-good-thing-but-also-solving-the-problem-at-the-wrong-layer.md

 I understand that new browser features and functionality need to be rolled out with care, in that you need to accommodate a wide range of technological literacy and familiarity.
 This is to say nothing of built-up muscle memory and the risk of change aversion.

-That said, the long view of the convergent evolution that is browser features and functionality leave me wanting.
+That said, the long view of the convergent evolution that are browser features and functionality leave me wanting.

-Things that would be genuinely beneficial to the people using these applications day in and day out take a backseat to things like optimizing esoteric JavaScript debugging techniques, [inventing new ways to generate advertising metrics](https://www.microsoft.com/en-us/edge/rewards), and [collapse our climate](https://www.bloomberg.com/news/articles/2024-05-15/microsoft-s-ai-investment-imperils-climate-goal-as-emissions-jump-30) via [an unrelenting torrent of AI hype](https://www.google.com/chrome/ai-innovations/).
+Functionality that would be genuinely beneficial to the people using these applications day in and day out take a backseat to things like optimizing esoteric JavaScript debugging techniques, [inventing new ways to generate advertising metrics](https://www.microsoft.com/en-us/edge/rewards), and [collapse our climate](https://www.bloomberg.com/news/articles/2024-05-15/microsoft-s-ai-investment-imperils-climate-goal-as-emissions-jump-30) via [an unrelenting torrent of AI hype](https://www.google.com/chrome/ai-innovations/).

 To further explain this point of view, I’d like to talk about [`contrast-color()`](https://drafts.csswg.org/css-color-5/#contrast-color), a new CSS function.